9 Tips to Help You Prepare for Income Tax Filing Online

 Just don’t wait until the calendar flips to April to make that decision because it could end up costing you.

 The average fee in 2021-2022 for a professional to prepare and file an itemized Form 1040 with Schedule A, Schedule C (for sole proprietors of a business) and a state tax return was a hefty $525, according to the National Society of Accountants.

 Many tax professionals will charge more as the April 15 filing deadline closes in.
 Or you could find yourself scrambling to find someone who’s not too busy to help you.
-Or, you can file your own income taxes at EZ Online Taxes.
+Or, you can file your own income tax return online at EZ Online Taxes.

 Can’t afford a tax pro?
 Check out alternatives

 If you’re not comfortable doing your own income tax filing online and can’t afford to go to a CPA or a tax giant such as H&R Block, there are options that won’t cost you a cent.

 Free File Alliance is a coalition of eight tax software companies that partner with the IRS to help U.S. taxpayers e-file their returns.
 Your adjusted gross income cannot exceed $73,000 a year to qualify for the service.

 The Volunteer Income Tax Assistance program (VITA) uses IRS-certified volunteers to offer free basic tax preparation and e-filing to people who earn less than $66,000 a year, people who are disabled or whose English is limited.